 The Corporation is committed to governor development and all governors are expected to take part in ongoing development and identify any training needs via the biannual skills audit process.
 As well as a 24 hour residential conference which includes a programme of presentations and updates on sector developments, additional briefings are provided throughout the year.
-Governors are also encouraged to participate in external development opportunities and during this year all governors completed training on the Strategic Leadership of Safeguarding.
-Individual governors also attended Association of Colleges sessions on a range of topics including Induction, Careers Education, Committee Leadership, College Finance and Audit.
-In 2021 the Clerk to the Corporation completed the Education & Training Foundation (ETF) 'Technical Aspects of being a Governance Professional' programme and fulfilled the criteria to gain membership of the Institute of Leadership and Management (ILM).
-The Clerk has also completed Safeguarding training and takes part in regular AoC network meetings to maintain understanding of sector developments and best practice.
+Governors are also encouraged to participate in external development opportunities and during this year all governors undertook Prevent training.
+Individual governors also attended Association of Colleges sessions on a range of topics including induction training, finance masterclass, audit masterclass and meeting local skills needs.

+In 2021 the Clerk to the Corporation completed the Education & Training Foundation (ETF) 'Technical Aspects of being a Governance Professional' programme and gained membership of the Institute of Leadership and Management (ILM).
+The Clerk also takes part in regular AoC network meetings to maintain understanding of sector developments and best practice.